ECUST-NLP-Lab/medicalHypernymy/README.md

 </table>

 ## Source Code
-We will release the source code of this work after publication.
+We put our source code in example folder with example training set, validation set and test set.